 One was awarded to Tony Andrews.
 A designer and manufacturer of high-quality loudspeaker systems.
 He is responsible for founding two professional loudspeaker companies: Turbosound and Funktion-One.
 Funcktion-One also works out of Glyndŵr TV Studio in Wrexham.

 Firstly, as part of his acceptance speech.
 Mr Andrews said: “Amongst the qualities essential for progress and achievement are application and perseverance.
 Which today’s graduating students have amply demonstrated by successfully completing their studies.

 “I consider myself fortunate that I have been able to make a living pursuing what intrigues and stimulates me.
 This is a driving force that, much to my amazement, has persisted for over 50 years now.

-Colin Heron, Faculty of Arts, Science and Technology Associate Dean for Student Engagement, said: “Our honorary fellowships are for people who have made a significant difference in a field and Tony’s work in sound-system design and development matches that description.
+Colin Heron, Faculty of Arts, Science and Technology Associate Dean for Student Engagement, also said: “Our honorary fellowships are for people who have made a significant difference in a field and Tony’s work in sound-system design and development matches that description.

-Andrews’ fundamental motive is to achieve the best sound quality possible.
+Finally, Andrews’ fundamental motive is to achieve the best sound quality possible.
 His free and unrelenting approach to innovation has kept him at the forefront of the professional audio industry for almost 50 years.

 For more articles on Glyndŵr University, click here.